Roy LICHTENSTEIN (1923-1997)

 In 1993, when Roy Lichtenstein focuses on the female nude, he actually starts two different lines of images.
 In one of them, the woman is nude in her apartment, busy in her daily activities.
 The other set shows her in bust, centered in a bold close-up composition where the frame is cutting hair, arms and lower breast.

 Same as Munch, Lichtenstein is a great picture maker who prepares prints.
 Prints from his later career, after almost twenty years, regularly appear on the market.
-A printed copy of the 1994 nude with blue hair, 130 x 80 cm, was sold for $ 320K including premium by Christie's on October 30, 2013.
+A print of the 1994 nude with blue hair, 130 x 80 cm, was sold for $ 320K by Christie's on October 30, 2013.

 This pretty blonde on her bed is a sister of the young women painted by Roy thirty years earlier after copying images in the comic books.
 Her texture is also composed of colored dots more or less densely arranged for bringing the perspective.